 Helping others — volunteering in a soup kitchen, stocking shelves at a food bank, tutoring at a school, building houses for those in need — is an opportunity to see how others live and to appreciate how much you do have.
-Kids learn that any differences they have pale in comparison with all they have in common.
+Kids learn that any differences they have pale in comparison to all they have in common.

 To maximize your young volunteer's learning:

 Take the show on the road: Help her expand her good works to other communities.
-Spread the word by email, your town's Web site, or the local newspaper.
+Spread the word by email, your town's website, or the local newspaper.

 Learn how to promote a cause: Encourage him to start a blog or a self-published newsletter describing his volunteer activities and how others can help.

 - Expand the scope: If she's thirsty to do more, your child can ask the organization she works with if they have a sister organization that could also use your help.